Bedbugs on bed

 When should I call a professional or my local council?

-If you’re seeing bed bugs in multiple rooms, you’re not making progress after repeated cycles, or someone is vulnerable (e.g., severe reactions), get help.
-NHS specifically recommends contacting your local council/pest control.
+If you're seeing bed bugs in multiple rooms, you're not making progress after repeated cycles, or someone is vulnerable (for example, severe reactions), get help.
+The NHS specifically recommends contacting your local council or pest control.

 Final Thoughts

 Bedbugs deserve their reputation as one of the toughest pests to get rid of.
 But tough isn't the same as impossible.
-Washing all your clothes, then storing them in plastic bags while you steam your furniture and apply diatomaceous earth around baseboards, is a ton of work.
-Plus, to defeat the bedbug lifecycle, you'll probably have to do it 2-3 times in a month or so.
+Washing all your clothes, then storing them in sealed bags while you steam your furniture and apply a bed bug powder (such as a food-grade diatomaceous earth) into cracks and along skirting, is a lot of work.
+And to defeat the bedbug lifecycle, you'll probably have to repeat it two or three times over a month or so.

 It's worth it if it means you won't have bedbugs anymore.
 By keeping your home uncluttered and being careful about what you bring home, you can make sure you never have to deal with this problem again.

-At PestBuddy, we're here to empower you with effective, fast and easy-to-use DIY bedbug control products.
-Explore our range of products to take control of your pest problems with confidence.
+At PestBuddy, we're here to empower you with effective, fast and easy-to-use DIY bedbug control products and kits.
+Explore our range to take control of your pest problem with confidence.